AIADMK petitions TN Guv against DMK over corruption, others | Politics

 The party has raised all the issues with the Governor, who said he will look into them, Palaniswami added.

-To a question on Ravi's style of functioning, the LoP said ''it is good'' and claimed that is why the DMK opposed him.
+To a question on Ravi's style of functioning, the Leader of Opposition said ''it is good'' and claimed that is why the DMK opposed him.

-The governor is at loggerheads with the state government over a number of issues, including giving assent to its Assembly bill seeking exemption to Tamil Nadu from the National Entrance-cum-Eligibility Test (NEET).
+The governor is at loggerheads with the state government over a number of issues, including giving assent to its Bill seeking exemption to Tamil Nadu from the National Entrance-cum-Eligibility Test (NEET) for medical courses.

+Thennarasu, speaking to reporters, charged the AIADMK with making baseless allegations, unable to stand the ''good name'' that the DMK government had earned under Stalin in the last 18 months.

+''We are ready to accept constructive criticism...no problem in facing criticism but it should be constructive.
+It should help growth and (AIADMK) should be a responsible opposition.
+Instead of that, making baseless charges on hearsay without any proof shows they are unable to stand the good name we have earned under the CM,'' the minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)